oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

     - Lower bound is enforced when the view is: idle.
     - Upper bound is enforced when the view is: active.

-## Bounds

-Determines the input and output space in terms of values.

-### Behaviors

-    - If the value is outside its range, the value will be rounded.
-    - If it only contains nonpositive values, a negative sign will be added.

-### Enforcement

-    - It is enforced when the view is: active.

 ## Values